-On December 17, 2021, the Company entered into a business combination agreement (the "Business Combination Agreement") with L&F Acquisition Corp. ("L&F"), which was a Special Purpose Acquisition Company (a "SPAC"), and ID Experts Holdings, Inc. ("IDX").
-Pursuant to the Business Combination Agreement, ZeroFox became a wholly-owned subsidiary of L&F (the "Business Combination").
+On December 17, 2021, the Company entered into a business combination agreement with L&F Acquisition Corp. ("L&F"), which is a Special Purpose Acquisition Company (a "SPAC"), and ID Experts Holdings, Inc. ("IDX").
+Pursuant to the business combination agreement, ZeroFox will become a publicly listed company, as the surviving business post-merger.
+Upon consummation of the business combination, it is expected that at least \$170.0 million of cash will be raised through the issuance of certain convertible notes and a contemporaneous sale of common stock in connection with the closing of the business combination.